balch/lander/README.md

 and Compose Previews, but those manual cleanup sessions were instrumental in actually understanding the layouts that were produced.

-I also used this oppertunity to test other AI Agents, mainly _Gemini 2.5 Pro_ and _Claude 3.7_.
-They were not as productive for me a Junie, but Claude did generate the DebugOverlay when I asked it for help wit the Camera logic.
+I also used this opportunity to test other AI Agents, mainly _Gemini 2.5 Pro_ and _Claude 3.7_.
+They were not as productive for me a Junie, but Claude did generate the DebugOverlay when I asked it for help with the Camera logic.

 One of the surprising AI misses was the `Platform` object.
-Not sure were the first implementation came from, but it ended up failing to build on iOS after displaying the `Platform` name in the DebugOverlay.
+Not sure where the first implementation came from, but it ended up failing to build on iOS after displaying the `Platform` name in the _DebugOverlay_.
-This required removing the ai generated pattern and repacing it with the correct `expect class Platform()` pattern.
+This required removing the AI-generated pattern and repacing it with the correct `expect class Platform()` pattern.

 ### Conclusion
-This was the most fun coding since the last [canvas draw feature](https://youtu.be/tYU91g0-EJc) I worked on.
+This has been the most fun coding since the last [canvas draw feature](https://youtu.be/tYU91g0-EJc) I worked on.
-I'm amazed I was able to build a working game using new technologies in a little over a fortnight.
+I'm amazed I _produced_ a working game using new technologies in a little over a fortnight.

-Of course the app is not perfect as it may use too much floating point math, has an inverted y-axis, and contains literal camera edge cases.
+Of course, the app is not perfect as it may use too much floating point math, has an inverted y-axis, and contains literal camera edge cases.

 The highlight for me was mainly just producing code that I could learn by example from.
-Learning to effectively communicate with an LLM will be fun challenge.
+Learning to effectively communicate with an LLM will be a fun challenge.
 The skills of asking the right questions, validating the results, and iterating on the solution are still critical while using AI.

-I am curious how much energy is used by each "Sending to LLM..." messages I see.
-While it may be easy to use an LLM to rename a class or do a "replace in files" opperation, that is probably not the most efficient use of AI.
+I am curious how much energy is used by each "Sending to LLM..." message I see.
+While it may be easy to use an LLM to rename a class or do a "replace in files" operation, that is probably not the most efficient use of AI.

-So far, AI as been more useful for me when getting started and exploring concepts I am not familiar with.
-It's also great to get AI validation when anayzing your code or asking it to write commit messages and comments.
-This functionality and code completion will be the first of many "Game-Changers" with this technology.
+So far, AI has been more useful for me when getting started and exploring new concepts and tech.
+It's also great to get AI validation when analyzing your code or asking for _free_ commit messages and comments.
+This functionality and code completion will be the first of many changes to the way I code.

-**I'm just glad to be here for the upcomming KMP and AI Paradigm Shift!!!**
+**I'm glad to be here for the upcoming KMP and AI Paradigm Shifts!!!**

 ## ScreenShots
 | Platform | Image                                                                                                                |